vejendsh/CoreTempAI/README.md

 ## Usage

-For detailed usage instructions and examples, please refer to the documentation in the `CoreTempAI` directory.
+For detailed usage instructions and examples, please refer to the README.md in the `CoreTempAI-src` directory.

 ## Development